Aunkon/URI/README.md

 # URI
 URI All Problem Solution By Md.
-Walid Bin Khalid Aunkn Copyright is Stricktly Prohibited.
+Walid Bin Khalid Aunkon.
+Copyright is Strictly Prohibited.